 When we say living with anxiety this could mean all manner of things.
-It could be that you suffer with anxiety yourself or that you are supporting somebody who does.
-Either way it is all too common for anxiety to become a part of your life, a daily challenge and one that is not that easy to overcome.
+It could be that you suffer from anxiety yourself or that you are supporting somebody who does.
+Either way, it is all too common for anxiety to become a part of your life, a daily challenge and one that is not that easy to overcome.

 The feelings of anxiety, physical and mental can be both debilitating and scary.
 If you can work out and address if there is a fundamental issue behind it then this can sometimes be the only way forward.
 And that in itself can be a scary thought.
 There are lots of causes of anxiety but it can sometimes come from a very specific situation; a toxic relationship, stress at work, financial pressures.
 If you are able to unpick these triggers and make changes in your life (which we appreciate is easier said than done) then you may find that over time your anxiety eases a little.